 There are no shortcuts to getting in shape by running.
 It requires repetition and perseverance.
 As a new runner, you need to start out slow.
 Although your overall fitness improves in just one to two months, and your bones strengthen after three to four months, it takes up to nine months for joints and tendons to strengthen.

-So, while you may have the resources to run long distances, it may not be certain that your tendon tissue is ready for it and the risk-off injuries is in the red area.
-Therefore, first increase the amount of your running training and then the speed.
+So, while you may have the resources to run long distances, it may not be certain that your tendon tissue is ready for it and the risk-off injuries are in the red area.
+Therefore, first, increase the amount of your running training and then the speed.
 When you have a surplus on the short runs, you can gradually increase the distance.
-Then your pace can begin to increases
+Then your pace can begin to increase

 As you know now, it is very important to choose the right running shoes.
 If your body and running shoes do not fit together, this can have serious consequences.